SELECTION OF QUESTIONS AND ANSWERS

 All my four sifus were patriarchs of their arts.
 This was no co-incident because except for my first sifu, Uncle Righteousness, I spent time searching for the best sifus.
 For meeting my first sifu, I would poetically describe as divine guidance.

 Uncle Righteousness was a patriarch of Shaolin Kungfu, and as his nick-name clearly shows, was best known for his sense of righteousness and fighting ability.
-My second sifu, Sifu Chee Kim Thong, was a patriarch of Wuzuquan, and regarded as a living national treasure by the Peoples' Republic of China.
+My second sifu, Sifu Chee Kim Thong, was a patriarch of Wuzuquan, and regarded as a living national treasure of the Peoples' Republic of China.
 My third sifu, Sifu Ho Fatt Nam, was the third successor from the southern Shaolin Temple at Quanzhou when it was burnt by the Qing Army.
 My fourth sifu, Sifu Choe Hoong Choy, was a patriarch of Choe Family Wing Choon Kungfu.

 I derived a lot of benefits from the Wuzuquan of Sifu Chee Kim Thong which played a crucial part in the development of our school, Shaolin Wahnam, though at the time I was not aware of the benefits and their later significance.
 For example. a forte of Shaolin Wahnam is internal force.
 It was through the Wuzuquan of Sifu Chee Kim Thong that I had my first taste of internal force -- at the receiving end.